feature-engine/feature_engine/docs/user_guide/imputation/DropMissingData.rst

+.. _drop_missing_data:

 DropMissingData
 ===============

-DropMissingData() deletes rows with missing values.
+The DropMissingData() will delete rows containing missing values.
+It provides similar functionality to `pandas.drop_na()`.
+The transformer has however some advantages over pandas:

+- it learns and stores the variables for which the rows with na should be deleted
+- it can be used within the Scikit-learn pipeline

 It works with numerical and categorical variables.
 You can pass a list of variables to impute, or the transformer will select and impute all variables.

 The trasformer has the option to learn the variables with missing data in the train set, and then remove observations with NA only in those variables.
+Or alternatively remove observations with NA in all variables.
+You can change the behaviour using the parameter `missing_only`.

+This means that if you pass a list of variables to impute and set `missing_only=True`, and some of the variables in your list do not have missing data in the train set, missing data will not be removed during transform for those particular variables.
+In other words, when `missing_only=True`, the transformer "double checks" that the entered variables have missing data in the train set.
+If not, it ignores it during `transform()`.

+It is recommended to use `missing_only=True` when not passing a list of variables to impute.

+Below a code example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`).

 .. code:: python